randomir/envie/README.rst

 destroying, listing, switching and activating environments.

-But ``envie`` really shines when it comes to auto-discovery, auto-activation and auto-creation VirtualEnvs relevant to your project (or executable).
+But ``envie`` really shines when it comes to auto-discovery, auto-activation and auto-creation of VirtualEnvs relevant to your project (or executable).
 Just say:

 .. code-block:: bash